JSBarrington/ez-convphase/README.md

 # ez-convphase

-ConvPhase wrapper for ragged FASTA alignments. **Cleans headers**, **masks** problematic columns, runs **ConvPhase** in parallel, then **rebuilds the original alignment** exactly (column-for-column).
+ConvPhase wrapper for ragged FASTA alignments. **Cleans headers**, **masks** problematic columns, runs **ConvPhase** in parallel, then **rebuilds the original alignment** around the phased positions (column-for-column).
 Supports Haploview & MolD header styles.
+TSV functions not supported.

-> Not affiliated with iTaxoTools/ConvPhase.
+> Not affiliated with iTaxoTools/ConvPhase/PHASE.

 ---

 ## Why?

-- Alignments often contain gaps/ambiguity and mixed header formats.
+- Alignments often contain missing, gap, and tri-allelic characters, which are not supported by ConvPhase.
-- ConvPhase requires strict inputs, and most wrappers don’t round-trip back to the **original alignment length**.
+- ConvPhase requires strict inputs, this wrappers removes columns with prohibited characters and round-trips back to the **original alignment length**.
 - `ez-convphase` does: *sanitize → phase → rebuild* — and preserves your IDs.

 ---